Bidirectional Runtime Enforcement of First-Order Branching-Time Properties: Synthesising Action Disabling Monitors

 and that $\pVV = \eBI{\eSembiP{\hMax{\hVarY_1}{\ldots\hMax{\hVarY_k}{\hBigAndDhVI}}}}{\pV}$ for some \pV.
 Similar to the previous case, we need to show that \pVV satisfies a requirement akin to \Cref{eq:sat-oblig}.
 This follows using a similar reasoning employed in the previous case, \Cref{lem:monitor-unfold-bisim} and the transitivity of (strong) bisimulation. \qedhere \end{description} \end{description} \end{proof}

 We next state and prove the fact that the synthesis function of \Cref{def:synthesis-bi} is eventually transparent, according to \Cref{def:evtenf}.
 This proof for eventual transparency refers to the auxiliary \Cref{lemma:evt-x} and another transparency result \Cref{lemma:transparency-bi} (Transparency) for \Cref{def:tenf}, defined and proved below.
-The proof of \Cref{lemma:evt-x}, in turn, relies on the following technical lemma. \begin{lem} For every formula of the form $\hBigAndUhVI$ and system states $\pV$ and $\pVV$, if $\eBI{\eSembiP{\hBigAndUhVI}}{\pV}\traSC{\actt}\pVV$ then there exists some state $\pV'$ and trace $\trr$ such that $\pV\wtraS{\trr}\pV'$ and $\pVV=\eBI{\eSembiP{\hBigAndUhVI}}{\pV'}$. \end{lem} \begin{proof} We proceed by mathematical induction on the number of \actt transitions.
+The proof of \Cref{lemma:evt-x}, in turn, relies on the following technical lemma \nw{which states that any sequence $\tau$ transitions from a composite system enforced by a monitor synthesised from a conjuncted modal guard formula according to \Cref{def:synthesis-bi} can be decomposed such that the monitored system is allowed to produce external actions by the monitor remains in the same state. } \nw{which states that any sequence of $\tau$ transitions from a composite system enforced by a monitor synthesised from a conjunctive formula, according to \Cref{def:synthesis-bi}, stems from a corresponding sequence of external actions of the monitored system while the monitor remains in the same state. } \begin{lem} For every formula of the form $\hBigAndUhVI$ and system states $\pV$ and $\pVV$, if $\eBI{\eSembiP{\hBigAndUhVI}}{\pV}\traSC{\actt}\ \pVV$ then there exists some state $\pV'$ and trace $\trr$ such that $\pV\wtraS{\trr}\pV'$ and $\pVV=\eBI{\eSembiP{\hBigAndUhVI}}{\pV'}$. \end{lem} \begin{proof} We proceed by mathematical induction on the number of \actt transitions.

 \begin{Case}[0\text{ transitions}] This case holds trivially given that $\pV\wtraS{\trE}\pV$ and so that $\pVV=\eBI{\eSembiP{\hBigAndUhVI}}{\pV}$. \end{Case} \begin{Case}[k+1\text{ transitions}] Assume that $\eBI{\eSembiP{\hBigAndUhVI}}{\pV}\traSCN{\actt}{k+1}\pVV$ and so we can infer that